 Below, we will explore some of the ways in which yoga may boost the immune system:

-Reduces stress: Stress can have a major impact on the immune system, potentially weakening it and making us more susceptible to illness.
-Yoga, with its focus on relaxation and mindfulness, has been shown to be an effective way to reduce stress and improve overall well-being.
-By reducing stress levels, yoga may help to strengthen the immune system.
+Stress Reduction: Stress can have a major impact on the immune system, potentially weakening it and making us more susceptible to illness.
+Yoga, with its emphasis on stress reduction through movement, breath and mindfulness, has been shown to be an effective way to reduce stress and improve overall well-being.

-Improves sleep: Getting enough sleep is essential for maintaining a healthy immune system.
-Yoga has been shown to improve sleep quality and duration, potentially helping to support a healthy immune system.
+Improved Sleep Quality: Adequate sleep is crucial for maintaining a healthy immune system.
+Yoga practices such as Yin, Yoga Nidra & Restorative Yoga have been shown to improve sleep quality and duration, helping to support a healthy immune system.

 Increases blood flow and lymph circulation: Yoga involves movements and postures that can improve both lymphatic flow and blood circulation.
-This increased blood flow may help to deliver oxygen and nutrients to the body's cells, including immune cells, helping to support their function.
+The lymphatic system plays a crucial role in immune function by removing waste and toxins from the body.
+This increase in circulation and flow helps to deliver oxygen and nutrients to the body's cells, including immune cells, helping to support their function.

 Another study, published in the Journal of the American Medical Association, found that yoga may also have a positive effect on the immune system by reducing stress and anxiety.
 High levels of stress and anxiety have been linked to a variety of health problems, including a weakened immune system.
 The study found that individuals who participated in a yoga and meditation program had lower levels of the stress hormone cortisol, as well as increased immune function compared to a control group.